 Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Consultation Hub

 Are you a CFAR investigator, Health Department official, EHE Awardee or other community member who would benefit from expertise in implementation science related to HIV prevention, diagnosis, and treatment strategies for ongoing research or a new proposal?
-Schedule a time to speak with one of our IS coaches.

 Who is eligible?